I was recently forwarded the following question.

-The analogy that I use is this: think of your Home page as an introduction when you are meeting someone for the first time at a business function.
-You tell them a little bit about yourself and make it engaging so they want to know more.
+I use the following analogy.
+Your Home page is like when you are meeting someone for the first time at; it's an introduction.
+You tell the person a little bit about yourself and make it engaging so they want to know more.
 Then the conversation will flow based on the questions they have.

-The sample Home page you showed me is basically a landing page and works to funnel everyone into the same bucket.
+The example you showed me functions as a landing page and works to funnel everyone into the same bucket.
 That is fine if you only do one thing and only work with one type of client; which is unlikely to be the case."

 Accreditation Guru is a good example.
-The home page gives an overview of the services offered and a simple navigation allows visitors to get more information based on their own path.
+The home page gives an overview of their services and a simple navigation menu allows visitors to get more information based on their needs.
 Are they looking for more details about the services?
 Do they want to know more about who they would be working with?
 Process?
 General information about the accreditation process?

-Landing pages are used as part of their advertising campaigns and have a much narrower focus since visitors to those pages have arrived - "landed" - in response to a targeted ad.
+Landing pages are a part of their advertising campaign.
+They have a much narrower focus since visitors to those pages have arrived - "landed" - in response to a targeted ad.

 You can also read more about content for Home pages versus internal pages here.